elokaagu/rhood-studio-admin/README.md

-# Rhood Studio - Admin Dashboard
+# R/HOOD Studio - Admin Dashboard

 A music community management platform for DJs and producers, built with Next.js, React, and Tailwind CSS.